You may well have been told that by brushing your teeth the reason being to remove food from your teeth.

 7. Sesame seeds are another surprising teeth cleaner—they help to remove plaque from your teeth.

-By including these foods into your daily eating regime you may well find that the next time you visit the dentist, you may not need to have your teeth whitened.
+By including these foods into your daily eating regime you may well find that the next time you visit the dentist in Frisco, you may not need to have your teeth whitened.
 Food whitening and cleansing of your teeth is definitely an optimal choice than the chemical whitening either from the dentist or over the counter chemical based products.

 Another way of supporting healthy, clean teeth is once or twice a week clean your teeth with Bi Carb, just dampen your toothbrush, in a small bowl have some bicarb, dip your toothbrush in and brush your teeth.
 You may need to dip your toothbrush 2 – 3 times.
 You teeth will feel so clean and fresh afterwards.